ivanmiros/java_lab3/README.md

   - Class Shape is a generic eimplementation
   - Classes Figure.. are extenders and do specifics

-## Tests
+## Negative Tests
-  - Step 2: Negative test for circular injection
+  - Step 2: Circular injection
-  - Step 3: Negative tests for double binding
+  - Step 3: Double binding
+  - Step 4: Abstract binding